 Guidance on Personal Protective Equipment Preparedness

-ISEA experts have compiled cleanup-related resources to help first responders and cleanup crews be prepared to deal with the various hazardous conditions after natural disasters and severe weather.
+ISEA experts have compiled cleanup and recovery related resources to help first responders and cleanup crews be prepared to deal with the various hazardous conditions after natural disasters and severe weather.
 These resources focus on proper use and selection of safety equipment, risk management, and worker safety.
-This website will be updated frequently, so please check back for new resources.

 RESOURCES FROM ISEA MEMBER COMPANIES

-In the aftermath of the disaster, once the area clears, you may be approached with questions regarding disaster cleanup and remediation.
-Be prepared for these requests by learning about the hazards and activities associated with hurricane cleanup,widespread flooding and damage to property and infrastructure.
+In the aftermath of a disaster, once the area clears, you may be approached with questions regarding disaster cleanup and remediation.
+Be prepared for these requests by learning about the hazards and activities associated with hurricane cleanup, widespread flooding and damage to property and infrastructure.

 OSHA, ASTM and NFPA standards mandate the use and testing of in-service rubber insulating equipment to protect workers from electrical hazards.
 The Voltgard Test Lab is one of the largest independent testing facilities in the US and is outfitted with state-of-the-art equipment.
 Please see the attached white papers for more information.

 GOVERNMENT & CHARITABLE ORGANIZATIONS